-Now that 2017 has come to a close, the Canadian Federation of Humane Societies is once again asking: are things getting better or worse for animals in Canada?
+Now that 2017 has come to a close, Humane Canada (also known as the Canadian Federation of Humane Societies) is once again asking: are things getting better or worse for animals in Canada?

 - The Senate got more animal-friendly.
 Despite some dicey moments, Bill S-214 and Bill S-203 progressed from the committee stage to third reading this year.
 Bill S-238, which aims to ban the import of shark fins, was also introduced in 2017 and is currently before the Senate Standing Committee for consultation.

 - Canada’s farming industry is inching closer to ending intensive confinement.
 This year, we saw the start of the phase-out of cruel battery cages for hens and the introduction of rigorous, world-leading standards for cage-free housing systems.
 We also saw the first steps toward the ban of veal calf crates in Canada.

 - Reversal of Montreal’s pit bull ban.
 Animal advocates across the country cheered as Valerie Plante was elected as Montreal’s new mayor on November 5.
 She has been following through on her promise to alter the city’s recent animal control bylaw to remove or amend breed-specific provisions.